2023 Most Popular Accounting Master's Degree Schools in the New England Region

 Full Accounting at Fitchburg State University Report

-With a ranking of #8, Merrimack College did quite well on this year’s most popular schools for accounting students working on their master’s degree.
-Located in the large suburb of North Andover, Merrimack is a private not-for-profit school with a moderately-sized student population.
+Merrimack College did quite well in this year’s ranking of the most popular places for accounting students to get a master’s degree.
+It came in at #8 on the list.
+Located in the suburb of North Andover, Merrimack is a private not-for-profit college with a moderately-sized student population.

 About 43% of the students majoring in accounting at the school are women while 57% are male.